 Prices: Entry included in Tourist Ticket that costs around S/.
 70 to S/.
 130. You must buy a tourist ticket for most of the attractions in Cusco.

 Don’t miss out the opportunity to immerse yourself in this ancient world of Sacsayhuaman.
 Give yourself the opportunity to discover why this archeological complex is drawing more and more people from all around the world.
 You will be charmed, not just for the astonishing building work, but also for the lovely local animals you can find here, like llamas and hawks.
-Put Sacsayhuaman at the top of your list of destinations for this 2019.
+Put Sacsayhuaman at the top of your list of destinations for 2021.